Trust Me, I'm Wrong: LLMs Hallucinate with Certainty Despite Knowing the Answer: Results

 These results suggest that certainty-based methods may be less effective in these models.
 These findings align with prior work noticing poor calibration after instruction tuning \citep{gpt4} and underscore the need for improved detection methods tailored to instruction-tuned models.

-\paragraph{\chk also appears in larger models.} Next, we conduct the same test on the larger Gemma-2-27B using TriviaQA in both settings.
+\paragraph{\chk examples also appear in larger models.} Next, we conduct the same test on the larger Gemma-2-27B.
 The results are shown in Figure \ref{fig:Hallucinations gemma}.
-Evidently, the certainty levels of the Gemma-2-27B hallucinations are comparable to, and in some cases slightly higher than, those observed in Gemma-9B.
-This suggests that not only does this phenomenon exist in larger models, but it may also become more pronounced as model size increases.
-See Appendix \ref{appendix:chk Persists in Larger Models Additional Results} for similar results on the Natural Questions dataset.
+Evidently, the certainty levels of the Gemma-2-27B hallucinations are comparable to those observed in Gemma-9B.
+This suggests that this phenomenon also exist in larger models.
+See Appendix \ref{appendix:chk Persists in Larger Models Additional Results} for similar results on the TriviaQA dataset.